 Diabetic supplies can be purchased from either a Network Provider or Non-Network Provider (or retail location) at the Network Benefit level.
-If you purchase supplies from a Non-Network Provider or retail location, you may have to file a claim for reimbursement.
-Beginning September 1, 2020, you have the option of obtaining certain diabetic supplies under this plan or the HealthSelect Prescription Drug Program administered by OptumRx, but not both.
-For details about diabetic supply coverage of diabetic supplies under the HealthSelect Prescription Drug Program, go to www.healthselectrx.com.
+If you purchase supplies from a Non-Network Provider or retail location, you may have to file a claim for reimbursement., You have the option of obtaining certain diabetic supplies under this plan or the HealthSelect Prescription Drug Program administered by OptumRx, but not both.
+For details about diabetic supply coverage of diabetic supplies under the HealthSelect Prescription Drug Program, go to www.HealthSelectRx.com.